-'''

-positional arguments:

-path

-path to workspace definition file

-optional arguments:

--h, --help

-show this help message and exit

--b [BUILD], --build [BUILD]

-Optional, use it to choose if you want to build from

-sources: --build Build all from sources, do not use

-binary packages. --build=never Never build, use binary

-packages or fail if a binary package is not found.

---build=missing Build from code if a binary package is

-not found. --build=outdated Build from code if the

-binary is not built with the current recipe or when

-missing binary package. --build=[pattern] Build always

-these packages from source, but never build the

-others.
-Allows multiple --build parameters. 'pattern'

-is a fnmatch file pattern of a package name.
-Default

-behavior: If you don't specify anything, it will be

-similar to '--build=never', but package recipes can

-override it with their 'build_policy' attribute in the

-conanfile.py.

--e ENV, --env ENV

-Environment variables that will be set during the

-package build, -e CXX=/usr/bin/clang++

--o OPTIONS, --options OPTIONS

-Define options values, e.g., -o Pkg:with_qt=true

--pr PROFILE, --profile PROFILE

-Apply the specified profile to the install command

--r REMOTE, --remote REMOTE

-Look in the specified remote server

--s SETTINGS, --settings SETTINGS

-Settings to build the package, overwriting the

-defaults. e.g., -s compiler=gcc

-Check updates exist from upstream remotes

--u, --update

-'''
+''' positional arguments: path path to workspace definition file (it will look for a "conanws.yml" inside if a directory is given) optional arguments: -h, --help show this help message and exit -b [BUILD], --build [BUILD] Optional, use it to choose if you want to build from sources: --build Build all from sources, do not use binary packages. --build=never Never build, use binary packages or fail if a binary package is not found. --build=missing Build from code if a binary package is not found. --build=outdated Build from code if the binary is not built with the current recipe or when missing binary package. --build=[pattern] Build always these packages from source, but never build the others.
+Allows multiple --build parameters. 'pattern' is a fnmatch file pattern of a package name.
+Default behavior: If you don't specify anything, it will be similar to '--build=never', but package recipes can override it with their 'build_policy' attribute in the conanfile.py. -e ENV, --env ENV Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++ -o OPTIONS, --options OPTIONS Define options values, e.g., -o Pkg:with_qt=true -pr PROFILE, --profile PROFILE Apply the specified profile to the install command -r REMOTE, --remote REMOTE Look in the specified remote server -s SETTINGS, --settings SETTINGS Settings to build the package, overwriting the defaults. e.g., -s compiler=gcc Check updates exist from upstream remotes -u, --update -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER Folder where the workspace files will be created (default to current working directory) '''